Skip to content

 Penghu Islands

-Most international travelers aren’t familiar with islands nearby Taiwan’s mainland.
+Most international travellers aren’t familiar with the islands near Taiwan’s mainland.
 Visiting the Penghu Islands is a must for anyone’s travel bucket list.
 Penghu is an archipelago of 90 islands and islets in the Taiwan Strait.
-This gorgeous archipelago offers fantastic ocean views decked in a saturated turquoise color and with white coral sand on the shores.
-When you come to Penghu, you must go to see the spectacular basalt.
+This gorgeous archipelago offers fantastic ocean views decked in saturated turquoise colour and with white coral sand on the shores.
+When you come to Penghu, you must see the spectacular basalt.
 In addition, Qimei Island has a Twin-Hearts Stone Weir, which is a romantic love spot.
-Moses parts the sea at Kuibi mountain will you admire the power of mother nature.
-In Penghu, you can also feast on the freshest seafood and try some cactus ice!
+Moses parts the sea at Kuibi mountain.
+Will you admire the power of Mother Nature?
+In Penghu, you can feast on the freshest seafood and try cactus ice!

 Taiwan

-Although Taiwan is a small island, it is a place full of astonishing geographic scenery.
-Not only are there many mountains for you to explore, but also countless delicacies for you to savor.
-Taiwan is your best choice of all Asia countries, and you’ll definitely have an unforgettable journey here!
+Although Taiwan is a small island, it has astonishing geographic scenery.
+There are many mountains to explore and countless delicacies to savour.
+Taiwan is your best choice among all Asia countries, and you’ll have an unforgettable journey here!

 Want to know our other recommendations for exploring the rest of the world?
 Check out our blogs!